Auxilo Finserve Private Limited (Auxilo) is a private limited company which

 - Conformity with Corporate Governance standards viz., in composition of various committees, their role and functions, periodicity of the meetings and compliance with coverage and review functions, etc.;

-- Updates of the various committee’s meetings at from time to time;
+- Updates of the various committee’s meetings from time to time;

 - Disclosures in the Annual Financial Statements information as may be prescribed under the RBI Regulatory Framework from time to time.